 Pro-tip: Use the grocery store sale papers for ideas as you plan your weekly meals.

-- Hit the grocery clearance aisles first.
 Often, the markdown section of the grocery store is loaded with organic and natural foods.
 Why?
 Because the original price for those items is generally so high that most consumers pass them up.
 When the expiration date is approaching, grocers will cut the prices drastically to sell them before it’s too late.

 With your grocery list in hand, head to the clearance aisles first to see if anything you have planned to buy happens to be marked down.
 You may find some ridiculously good deals on the clearance racks.